rladies/rladiesguide/content/organization/tech/accounts/index.en.md

 ## E-Mail

-* You can get a chapter email address (`yourcity@rladies.org`) which can be set up to forward to all the organisers of a chapter.
-As of March 18, 2019, we are no longer issuing personal rladies.org emails (`yourname@rladies.org`) to organizers and will have chapter emails only.
+* You can get a chapter email address (`yourcity@rladies.org`).
+As of March 18, 2019, we are no longer issuing personal rladies.org emails (`yourname@rladies.org`) to chapters organizers and will have chapter emails only.
 * Put the chapter email in cc when answering an email so that your co-organizers can see the answer.
 * The idea with the chapter email address is that you can use this as a public facing email address for your community, so members or meetup hosts (a company or university) can get in touch with you easily without you having to list a personal email address publicly.
 Then you can use your personal email address to reply.
 * To request a new chapter email: